 – Sara Blakely, Founder and CEO, Spanx

-To help you face your fears and strengthen your speech, we will to tap into some of the questions we have noticed recurring among the applicants with the help of our former speakers: What does it take to be a great speaker?
+With about a couple of weeks left to apply to our 2022 Speaker Contest, we want to help you face your fears and strengthen your speech.
+So, with the help of our former speakers, we will tap into some of the questions we have noticed recurring among the applicants: What does it take to be a great speaker?
 How do I go from good to excellent?
 How do I prepare my speech for 10,000+ people?

 1. Start (and end) strong

 “I think the best advice probably that I’ve ever got is you have to nail your takeoff and your landing, and if you can do that, then everything in the middle will turn out just fine.
 If you don’t nail your takeoff and your landing, it doesn’t really matter what you say in the middle.
 Spend 80% of your time and effort on your takeoff and your landing.”

 – Marcus Buckingham, author, journalist, and entrepreneur.

 “Just be yourself.
 There’s a reason people wanted to hear you speak, so come out and just be yourself.
 Be authentic.
 Don’t try to do things that are out of your reach.
 If your basic skill set is mechanical, talk about mechanical things.
 That’s why people came to listen to you.”

 – Aswath Damodaran, a professor at the Stern School of Business.

 3. Teach, don’t preach